Massage parlor: United States

 In many large US cities there are Asian massage parlours, some advertising traditional Thai massage.
 In some cases these establishments are fronts for prostitution.
 As of 2005, more than forty Asian massage parlors (mostly Korean) operated as fronts for in-call brothels in Washington, D.C., and each earned an average of $1.2 million a year.
-More than 200 other massage parlors (that did not openly advertise and were operated largely out of private homes and apartments) serving mainly Mestizo clients made an average of at least $800,000 a year.
+More than 200 other massage parlors (that did not openly advertise and were operated largely out of private homes and apartments) serving mainly Latino clients made an average of at least $800,000 a year.

 Sex acts performed at massage parlors can range from a basic "happy ending" to oral sex or "full service".
 Some, mostly Asian, massage parlors offer a naked "table shower" or an "Asian body slide" as well as access to a sauna before a massage and/or any sexual activity takes place.

 During the 2000s publications in major metropolitan areas of the US were under pressure not to advertise massage parlor operations.
 After the Fight Online Sex Trafficking Act became law on 11 April 2018 the classified advertising website Craigslist removed all of their personal advertisements.
 Another classified advertising website, Backpage, was shut down by federal officials during the same month.
-The closure of Backpage substantially benefited the massage parlor review website RubMaps which covers Asian massage parlors in the US.
+The closure of Backpage substantially benefited the massage parlor review website RubMaps, which covers Asian massage parlors in the US.
 The site was under investigation by US authorities in 2019, a process made more difficult by the site's corporate structures and domain name having moved to Europe.

 Law enforcement agencies in the US attempt to shut down or fine massage parlor establishments that break federal, state or local laws.
 The penalty for breaking the law in these instances can be as high as life imprisonment in some cases, especially those that involve human trafficking.